Please note the 2021 Cleveland International Film Festival will be virtual.

-It’s that time of year again folks – the return of the Cleveland International Film Festival.
-This is one of my favorite annual events in Cleveland.
+The Cleveland International Film Festival is one of my favorite annual events in Cleveland.
 Each spring, hundreds of feature and short films come to Tower City Cinemas (and a variety of other theaters in the area).
 People come from all over the world to celebrate and showcase their work.
 The goal of the festival is to promote artistically and culturally significant films through education and exhibition to enrich the life of the community.
-This year the festival turns 43 and you only have 12 days to get to one of the featured films.
+This festival has been in Cleveland for 44 years and typically runs 12 days, giving you ample time to view one of the featured films.

 I’ve volunteered at the film festival in past years, which “pays” you though two comped tickets per shift.
 This year I’ll only be attending as a guest, so I won’t be able to share the behind the scenes buzz.
 What I can do is provide helpful tips for attending the festival.